cmenguy/cmenguy.github.io/content/pages/resume.md

     • Participation in the development of an algorithmic segmentation framework based on *Hive* using  *TF-IDF*.
     • High-frequency distributed multi-threaded cookie exchange service built in  *Java* with a custom streaming protocol based on  *SQS*, making tens of thousands HTTP requests per second to dozens of ad networks/DSPs/DMPs.
-    • Research and development of a cross-device stitching engine processing hundreds of Terabytes weekly via  *EMR* and  *Spark* using graph-based cluster algorithms, coordination via  *AWS Data Pipeline*.
-    Main development in  *Scala*, analysis and evaluation via *IPython notebooks*.

 2011-2012
 :   **Senior Software Engineer** for [Proclivity Media](https://www.proclivitymedia.com/)